 Then, let me get spoiled by your words (and have dinner with you).

 “つまらないものですが…” literally means “(This) is trivial/not interesting, but…” and figuratively “This is not much/just a little something, but…”.
-It is a traditional Japanese phrase to say when you give a present to someone in a humble way.
-It is not commonly used among young people, but often used in anime/drama.
+It is a traditional Japanese phrase to use when you give a gift to someone in a humble way.
+It is not commonly used among young people, but still often heard in Japanese anime/drama.

 This is not much, but (I hope you’ll like it)

 Oh you didn’t have to, thank you very much!

 Note that the phrase after つまらないものですが is omitted, i.e. 言いさし文, “Unfinished Sentence”; see “Omission of Words” and “Unfinished Sentences” in Japanese for details.

 “ふつつか者(もの)ですが…” literally means “Although (I’m) a little immature, clumsy, and goofy person…”, which is usually followed by “どうぞよろしくお願(ねが)いします”, meaning “let’s have a good relationship together”: a handy Japanese expression that shows one’s eagerness to build a good relationship with someone.

 Typically, it is used (especially in anime/manga/drama) when you accept a confession of love or marriage proposal from someone.
 (Sounds cute, doesn’t it? but it might be too cute for many people to actually say this on such an occasion…).
 It is also used when you join a new community and introduce yourself in a humble way, or when you show your eagerness to stay in touch with others on your special occasion (e.g. birthday).